AshxxKnight/AshxxKnight/README.md

-**Talking about Personal Stuffs:**
+**Talking about Personal Stuffs:
-- 🔭 I’m currently Studying                                           |
-- 🌱 I’m currently Persuing Btech                                     |
-- 👯 I’m looking to collaborate on Youtube                            |
-- 🤔 I’m looking for help with ML Projects                            |
-- 💬 Ask me about CP                                                  |
 - 📫 How to reach me: theashknight16@gmail.com                        |
-- 😄 Pronouns: HE/HIS                                                 |
+- 😄 Pronouns: SHE/HER                                                |
-- ⚡ Fun fact: ...                                                    |
 -->

 </br>